Sidd27/sv-bootstrap-tooltip/README.md

 ___
 **NOTE**

-> For only manual triggering just pass empty string `""` to this option and use open option to handle the tooltip manually
+> For only manual triggering just pass empty string `""` to trigger option and use open option to handle the tooltip manually

 ### Todo
 - [ ] Animation